25 Best Gifts for Violin Players (+3 to Avoid): A Violin Teacher's Gift Guide for REAL Violinists for 2025

 You are much more likely to practice if your violin is out and easily accessible.
 Encourage your string player to practice more with a violin stand.
 This violin stand is wooden and velvet-lined, making it a perfect addition to any music room.

 Keeping your violin out and visible makes it so much easier to pick up your violin and play.
-This wall mount keeps your violin away from pets or children.
+This wall mount keeps your violin away from pets or small children.
 Your violin can also double as decoration when it’s hanging on your wall.
 This is one of the handiest violin accessories I have.
 I can’t believe it took me years to install them.
-If you want to subtly encourage your child to practice—this is the gift!
+If you want to subtly encourage your child (or yourself) to practice more—this is the gift!

 7. A Classy Metronome

 All violinists practice with a metronome (or they should!)
-Make practicing with a metronome fun and classy with an old fashioned metronome.
+Make practicing with a metronome fun and classy with the gift of an old fashioned metronome.
 It’s also a great, sophisticated touch to your violin studio or music room!

 8. Geared Pegs